|

 Agricultural Aircraft was modified with a 170 gallon tank

 at the Willows airport.
 This Aircraft, N75081, became the first registered free fall air tanker in the history of aviation.
+In 1956, seven agricultural aircraft were modified and formed

 the first operational air tanker squadron in the United States.